 At 11 [John] asks where we are staying as it’s raining.
 He has a shed, we thought garden shed, and said yes.
 The only server behind the bar, he whisks us into his car, speeding inland to his shed.
 I feel like smuggled goods not knowing our destination; he drops us at the end of the lane of his farm with instructions, then speeds away to serve the next Murphys.
 We walk, turn and shine the light – it’s a cow shed, with fresh straw and cow pats.

+It seems that everyone who Simon and Rachel pass want to offer a hand in supporting their fundraising task.
 You can read more about all the businesses and organisations that have supported the running duo by going to the Our Supporters page.

 Want to know more?
 Find about why Simon and Rachel are taking on this monumental run here.

 We will bring you updates of their journey as it unfolds.
 Keep checking back for the latest news and articles about Simon’s progress here.